Spending time with family is something we all cherish; but are we really making it a priority?

-You’ve probably noticed that the concept of ” spending time with family ” has changed pretty drastically in the last few decades.
+You’ve probably noticed that how we spend time with our loved ones has changed pretty drastically in the last few decades.

 The digital age has introduced new ideas about what it means to spend together as a family.

 Today, movies and TV have replaced listening to music together (for most families).
-Games are usually played on a console or a phone; and talking can simply mean a text message.
+Games are usually played on a console or a phone; and talking can simply mean a text message from the same room.

 And as our attention spans have waned due to our digital conditioning, so has the actual amount of time we spend together versus alone or with others.